 If you received your college degree outside the United States, you must have your transcript(s) evaluated by a professional evaluation service to make sure you have the equivalent of a U.S. undergraduate degree.
 The Law School Admissions Council (LSAC) offers a Credential Assembly Service to evaluate your transcript.
 Transcript evaluations for transfer students and non-JD students may also be evaluated by World Education Services (WES).

 Applicants from non-English speaking countries must also provide their TOEFL or IELTS exam results.
 Our school code is 4973.

 Please visit the LSAC website for more information: www.lsac.org

 If you received a law degree outside the United States and are interested in seeking admission to a U.S. bar, you may seek admission to the JD Program as a transfer student.
 You may also be interested in our LL.M.
 (Master of Laws) degree in American Legal Studies (ALS).
-The LL.M. in ALS is a one-year program for candidates who seek a U.S. law degree, potentially leading to eligibility to sit for the bar exam in a small number of US jurisdictions, including New York and California.
+The LL.M. in ALS is a one-year program for candidates who seek a U.S. law degree, potentially leading to eligibility to sit for the bar exam in California.

 Student Affairs Can Help

 Student Affairs Office:

 Location: Second Floor

 Hours: 9:00 a.m. to 6:00 p.m., Monday - Thursday

 Contact: Ben Chamberlain, Director of Student Affairs email@example.com